 Life takes us on some rather interesting journeys, and having wonderful friends with us on the long ride can make both the best and worst periods a lot more enjoyable.

 That said, having crappy, fake friends can make even the best situation quite horrible, and the worst of life’s trials just… hellish.

-Below are some of the traits exhibited by false friends: take a look at them and ask yourself if anyone in your social circle embodies these traits.
+Below are some of the traits exhibited by fake friends: take a look at them and ask yourself if anyone in your social circle embodies these traits.

 “Oh, hey… I haven’t talked to you in forever, how are you doing?
 Are you free next weekend?
-See, I’m moving and I’m going to need some help slinging boxes…”
+See, I’m moving and I’m going to need some help carrying boxes…”

 They’ll appreciate you in the moment, sure, and thank you with pizza and beer and what have you, but then you won’t hear from them again for at least six months until something else comes up that they need help tending to.

 Extra reading: 22 Clear Signs Someone Is Using You: How To Tell For Sure